Last Updated on February 21, 2018 by Jody Halsted

 - Wander around Sundance Square, the business and entertainment district of downtown Fort Worth.

 - Learn to ‘boot scoot' at Billy Bob's Texas- the world's largest honkey tonk.
 Yes- you can bring the kids!

 Boston holds so much history and the stories that go with it are exciting.
 Your kids won't realize how much they are learning!
 6 Things to Do in Boston

-- Rent a seaside cottage.
-No, it won’t be warm enough to play on the beach, but the cost will be lower than summer and the views incredible.
+- Rent a seaside cottage in Scituate.
+No, it won't be warm enough to play on the beach, but the cost will be lower than summer and the views incredible.
 You can easily take the train or ferry into Boston!
 First time using AirBnB?
 Use this link to save $40 on your first rental!